tytydraco/yessleep/out/I_Survived_An_Alien_Abduction_And_Now_I_know_What_They_Fear.md

 “Alex,” I croaked, the name tearing loose like gravel.
 “I’m… Alex.”

 The young man, edged closer from the shadows.
-His naked frame cast jagged shapes on the shimmering energy field behind him.
 “Welcome to hell,” he whispered, his voice frayed at the edges.

-Sarah who was also naked, shot him a glare that could’ve melted steel. “*Don’t*,” she hissed through clenched teeth.
+Sarah shot him a glare that could’ve melted steel. “*Don’t*,” she hissed through clenched teeth.
 Turning back to me, her tone softened, though her wide eyes stayed wild.
 “That’s Ethan… How long ago were you taken?
 Do you remember?”

-I tried to sit up, but the room tilted violently.
-My skull throbbed in time with the low, insectile hum of the energy field surrounding us.

 “I… don’t know,” I said finally.
 “I was closing up the shop.
 Alone.
 Then there was this… light…”

 “Alone.”
 The word slithered out of the corner like a snake.
-A gaunt naked figure emerged from the gloom, the older man.
+The older man.
 His sunken eyes burned fever-bright in his skeletal face.

 “They prefer isolation,” he rasped, his voice dry as parchment.
 “No witnesses.
 No resistance.”

 Sarah hooked an arm under my back and hauled me upright with surprising strength.
-The floor beneath us felt spongy, almost alive under my hands.
+The floor beneath us felt spongy, almost alive under my feet.
 “That’s Dr. Reeves,” she said curtly, nodding toward him without looking away from me.
 “He’s been here longer than any of us.”

 Reeves barked a laugh, a hollow sound that echoed off the sterile walls.
 “Longest that *we know of,*” he corrected with a grin that didn’t reach his eyes.
 “Days?
 Weeks?
 There’s no way to tell...”